 Permutations Lists.
-One can also include an explicit "permutation list" as a file-input bracket following the checkpoint command to specify the desired order:
+One can alternatively include an explicit "permutation list" following the checkpoint command to specify the desired order:

 '''

 $NBO AONBO=C <permutation list> $END

 '''

 As indicated, the permutation list must be enclosed by left-bracket (<) and right-bracket (>) symbols, and the brackets must be separated by at least one space from surrounding keywords.
 For open-shell systems one can also provide a special form of AOPNBO spin permutation list that allows pairwise exchanges of orbitals between spin sets, as described below.